Ajfriel86/TheSimpsons/README.md

 The reset button will only reset the game after a move has been made.
 This will also reshuffle the cards.

 ### Colour Scheme
-The Colour scheme from the website used the Simpson colour pallet I found from the following website:
+The Colour scheme from the website used the Simpson colour palette I found from the following website:

 ![Colour Scheme](./assets/readme_images/colour.png)